Myth: Doctors recommend circumcision

 Myth: Circumcision prevents HIV

 Fact: Circumcision does not prevent HIV transmission – at best it slightly reduces the risk of HIV transmission from females to males; however, this claim is based on three deeply flawed African trials conducted in the mid 2000s.
 Even if correct, the absolute risk reduction was only 1.3% and their results cannot be applied to developed countries.
 Moreover, male circumcision has been found to increase HIV transmission from men to women, and the evidence is clear that there is no protective effect for men who have sex with men.
-Condoms and biomedical prevention such as pre-exposure prophylaxis for HIV and undetectable viral load remain the best, proven means of reducing HIV risk.
+Condoms and biomedical prevention such as pre-exposure prophylaxis for HIV and undetectable viral load remain the best, proven means of reducing HIV transmission.

 Myth: He will be teased if he isn’t circumcised